Zenithar/blog.zenithar.org/src/documents/articles/2005-08-10-jabber-open-instant-messaging-and-a-whole-lot-more-powered-by-xmpp.html.md

 ---
 layout: post
 date: 2005-08-10 14:47:17
-title: "Jabber: Open Instant Messaging and a Whole Lot More, Powered by XMPP"
+title: Jabber: Open Instant Messaging and a Whole Lot More, Powered by XMPP
 tags:
  - herms
  - jabber